 The normal student load is 4 course credits each semester, and 3-5 is the permissible range during any given semester.
+Students can only register for a fifth class starting on the first day of each semester.
 A tuition surcharge will be made for each course credit over 5 per semester.
 This surcharge is assessed after the final date to drop classes without a recorded grade and is nonrefundable.
 Students who wish to overload must petition with Academic Standards Committee using the petition form through the Registrar's Office.